ashtawy/CarND-Kidnapped-Vehicle-Project/README.md

 > * Map data provided by 3D Mapping Solutions GmbH.

 ## Success Criteria
-If your particle filter passes the current grading code in the simulator (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

-The things the grading code is looking for are:

 1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

 2. **Performance**: your particle filter should complete execution within the time of 100 seconds.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).